guillecura/hi-contrast/README.md

 ###Demo & Download

-This theme is currently working used on my personal [blog](http://guillecura.co/) and you get the tarball file [here!](https://github.com/guillecura/hi-contrast/archive/master.zip)
+This theme was used on my personal [blog](http://guillecura.co/) until June of 2016, but you can get the tarball file [here!](https://github.com/guillecura/hi-contrast/archive/master.zip)

 ![Hi Contrast theme preview](http://guillecura.co/content/images/2016/03/screencapture-guillecura-co-1456863892698.png)